 Description

-- the market size section gives the market size ($b) covering both the historic growth of the market, and forecasting its development.
+- The market size section gives the market size ($b) covering both the historic growth of the market, and forecasting its development.

-- the forecasts are made after considering the major factors currently impacting the market.
-These include the Russia-Ukraine war, rising inflation, higher interest rates, and the legacy of the COVID-19 pandemic.
+- The forecasts are made after considering the major factors currently impacting the market.
+These include the technological advancements such as AI and automation, Russia-Ukraine war, trade tariffs (government-imposed import/export duties), elevated inflation and interest rates.

 - Market segmentations break down the market into sub markets.

-- the regional and country breakdowns section gives an analysis of the market in each geography and the size of the market by geography and compares their historic and forecast growth.
-It covers the growth trajectory of COVID-19 for all regions, key developed countries and major emerging markets.
+- The regional and country breakdowns section gives an analysis of the market in each geography and the size of the market by geography and compares their historic and forecast growth.

-- the competitive landscape chapter gives a description of the competitive nature of the market, market shares, and a description of the leading companies.
+- The competitive landscape chapter gives a description of the competitive nature of the market, market shares, and a description of the leading companies.
 Key financial deals which have shaped the market in recent years are identified.

-Scope
+Report Scope

 Markets Covered:

-1) by Type: Myelomeningocele; Meningocele; Occulta2) by Diagnosis: Ultrasound; Magnetic Resonance Imaging (MRI); Amniocentesis
+1) By Type: Myelomeningocele; Meningocele; Occulta2) By Diagnosis: Ultrasound; Magnetic Resonance Imaging (MRI); Amniocentesis

-3) by Treatment: Surgery; Postnatal Surgery; Medication Management
+3) By Treatment: Surgery; Postnatal Surgery; Medication Management

-4) by End-User: Hospitals; Specialty Clinics; Ambulatory Surgical Centers
+4) By End-User: Hospitals; Specialty Clinics; Ambulatory Surgical Centers

-Countries: Australia; Brazil; China; France; Germany; India; Indonesia; Japan; Russia; South Korea; UK; USA; Canada; Italy; Spain
+Countries: Australia; Brazil; China; France; Germany; India; Indonesia; Japan; Taiwan; Russia; South Korea; UK; USA; Canada; Italy; Spain.

-Regions: Asia-Pacific; Western Europe; Eastern Europe; North America; South America; Middle East; Africa
+Regions: Asia-Pacific; South East Asia; Western Europe; Eastern Europe; North America; South America; Middle East; Africa

 Time Series: Five years historic and ten years forecast.